DavidLanders95/NeuralMagFork/docs/nodal_fd.rst

 NeuralMag supports nodal and cell based functions in arbitrary dimensions and even allows the mixing of node and cell based discretization in the different principal directions of the coordinate system.
-For the representation of discretized fields in the symbolic definition of functionals and linear forms, NeuralMag introduces the :class:`Variable` class.
+For the representation of discretized fields in the symbolic definition of functionals and linear forms, NeuralMag introduces the :class:`Variable <neuralmag.generators.pytorch_generator.Variable>` class.
 For instance, a scalar Field with nodal discretization in all 3 dimensions is initialized by

 .. code:: python